Measure loyalty. Reduce churn.

 Start measuring customer loyalty today

 Run NPS surveys quarterly, close the loop with detractors, and track whether loyalty is improving.
-Free to start.
+Every response linked to the real user who gave it.